CABLE-LSM/CABLE/documentation/docs/developer_guide/doc_guide/science_doc.md

     !
     !
 Include what quantity(ies) the procedure is calculating and a short ! description of the relationship between the outputs and the inputs.
     !
-It is fine to refer to a published paper as explanation of the ! relationship (e.g. "following Wang and Leuning 1998").
+It is fine to refer to a published paper as the explanation of the ! relationship (e.g. "following Wang and Leuning 1998").
     !
     !
 Mention all scientific methods used in the procedure.